Iicytower/obj-valid/README.md

 # obj-valid

 This package can check is your object has correct structure without using typescript.
 As you know after transpilation interfaces disappear.
-If you want to check object structure on production or in clean javascript you can use this package.
+If you want to check object structure on production or in plain javascript you can use this package.

 Please send me feedback or maybe you have any idea to add new functionality to this package.

 ## Installation

-`npm i obj-valid` or download it directly from git repository `https://github.com/Iicytower/obj-valid`
+Run `npm i obj-valid` or download it directly from git repository `https://github.com/Iicytower/obj-valid`

 ## Why you should use it?